Shoaib7218/Shoaib7218/README.md

 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on a MAchine Learning Project
-- 📫 How to reach me - gmail - shaikhshoaib7218@gmail.com
+- 📫 How to reach me - gmail - shaikhshoaib7218@gmail.com LinkedIn - http://www.linkedin.com/in/shaikh-shoaib72
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: To explain in the simplest, you need to understand the complexiy.
+- ⚡ Fun fact: Everything changes, what constant is "Change".

 <!---
 Shoaib7218/Shoaib7218 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.